My Development

 However, there were more that I could have done, such as using gravity, having the desk floor collide with the product, but it was a lot harder to program, so I ended up doing a 'let go and it reverts back to where it was' deal for the sake of keeping it easy and not too complicated.

-(All the Scannable interactable products, I also made the asset art)
+(All the Scannable interactable products, I made the asset art)

 3. Cash Payment